 After the adjudicator has considered your evidence, you will be sent a written decision.
 If the adjudicator decides that you should not have a licence, you have a right of appeal.

-9. How much does a licence cost and how long does it last?
+8. How much does a consumer credit licence cost and how long does it last?

-When you apply for full authorisation, the FCA will notify you of how much you will be charged.
-Not all firms will pay the same amount and the amount you pay will be dependent on the size of your business and the type of authorisation you are applying for.
+When you apply for authorisation, the FCA will notify you of how much you will be charged.
+The amount you pay depends on the size of your business and the type of authorisation you are applying for.
 Businesses with ‘limited permission’ – those that are considered lower risk – are likely to have lower fees than those of higher-risk firms.
 See the FCA's application fee guide.

-10. Is there any limit on the interest rate and fees we can charge?
+9. Is there any limit on the interest rate and fees we can charge on consumer credit?

 There are no set limits on the interest rates and fees you can charge.
 However, a credit agreement can be challenged if the relationship is unfair to the consumer.
 As well as the level of rates and fees, the court would take into account the other terms of the agreement and how you have behaved (eg whether the customer has been misled).